Ensemble Estimation of Information Divergence: Proof of Theorem (Bias)

+Since $m$ is an integer, the exponents of the $h_{i}$ terms are also integers.
+Thus (\ref{eq:interior_ez}) gives in this case

 As before, the case for $\mathbf{Z}$ close to the boundary of the support is more complicated.
-However, by using a similar technique to the proof of Lemma~\ref{lem:boundary} for $\mathbf{Z}$ at the boundary and combining with the previous results, we find that for general $g$, If $g(x,y)$ has derivatives of the form of $x^{\alpha}y^{\beta}$ with $\alpha,\beta<0$, then we can similarly obtain Combining (\ref{eq:biasresult1}) with either (\ref{eq:bias_result2}) or (\ref{eq:bias_result3}) completes the proof.
+However, by using a similar technique to the proof of Lemma~\ref{lem:boundary} for $\mathbf{Z}$ at the boundary and combining with the previous results, we find that for general $g$,